 COSC244: Data Communications, Networks and the Internet

-Assistant Research Fellow University of Otago
+Research Assistant | University of Otago

 A research assistant is typically employed on a short-term contract in order to assist staff members with an ongoing research project.
 I have been involved in two of these: